gamedevcincy/constitution/Constitution.md

 ### Article I: Name

 1. This organization shall be called the UC Game Development Group.
-In this Constitution it is referred to as the GameDev Group;
+In this Constitution it is referred to as the GameDev Group.

 ### Article II: Purpose